Inside Germany's sausage hotel

 CHRISTOF STACHE/AFP/Getty Images

-48-year-old Boebel is a fourth-generation German butcher and the sausage-themed hotel is adjacent to his family's butcher's shop, in an converted barn.
+Boebel, 48, is a fourth-generation German butcher and the sausage-themed hotel is adjacent to his family's butcher's shop, in an converted barn.

 Boebel lives next door, with his wife and two daughters -- and says he decided to open the seven-room hotel in celebration of his favorite German dish.